Saturday, June 29, 2024

 Moving on:

 This one is…interesting?
 He’s described as a gray with a somatic mutation, but it kinda just looks his face look bloody.
 I like his white tail, though!
-I feel like this is another missed gloss opportunity though.
+I feel like this is another missed gloss opportunity.

 Lastly, a stunner!